rosdyana/Taiwan-Train-Schedule/README.md

 Taiwan train schedule based on Taiwan Railways Administration system.

 ## To-do
+  - porting to another languages to support another platform, currently in c# with windows executables.
-  - currently only support north region, will added another regions
+  - currently only support north region, will added another regions.
-  - html output is not beautiful, will beautify it soon
+  - html output is not beautiful, will beautify it soon.
-  - etc
+  - etc.

 ## How to use
 Taiwan Train Schedule 1.0.0.0